Do you want to check if your WordPress posts are ranking for the right keywords?

 Using Keyword Rankings to Get More Traffic in WordPress

-Now that you have learned how to check keyword rankings for your WordPress site, let’s talk about improving your rankings.
+Now that you have learned how to check keyword rankings for your WordPress blog, let’s talk about improving your rankings.

-For example, appearing on #1 position may not always bring you the most traffic.
-You will see some of your keywords ranking pretty well but not getting significant clicks or impressions.
+Also, appearing in the #1 position won’t always bring you the most traffic.
+You might notice that while some of your keywords rank pretty well, they don’t get a significant number of clicks or impressions.

-After you have decided which keywords you will be working on, you can go ahead and see which of your articles are ranking on those keywords and what you can to optimize them better.
+After you decide which keywords you need to work on, you can go ahead and see which of your articles are ranking on those keywords and what you can do to optimize them better.

-Outdated Information Your article can be old, not have enough content, or contains outdated information.
-Updating it with newer information and just improving the content can give it an SEO boost.
+Next, you should look for articles that are old, don’t have enough content, or contain outdated information.
+Updating these articles with newer information and just improving the content can give them an SEO boost.

 Finally, see if you can improve your internal linking, where you link to an article from other pages of your site.
-Linking to an article in other related content can give it an SEO bump.
+Linking to an article from other related posts can give it an SEO bump.
 Use your target keyword as the anchor text when linking to it from other articles on your website.

 For more details on this topic, please see our article on how to optimize your WordPress blog posts for SEO.

-Learn What Your Visitors are Doing on Your Website
+Learning What Your Visitors Do on Your Website

 This is where Google Analytics comes in.
 It shows you the number of pageviews for your articles, your top content, your visitor information, and more.

-Google Analytics can be difficult to setup for beginners, that’s why we recommend using MonsterInsights.
+Google Analytics can be difficult to set up for beginners, which is why we recommend using MonsterInsights.
 It is a Google Analytics plugin for WordPress that will help you easily install Google Analytics and see all reports inside your WordPress dashboard.

 We hope this article helped you check if your WordPress posts are ranking for the right keywords.
 You may also want to see our guide on how to keep your website secure and our expert picks for the best analytics solutions for WordPress users.